fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 In this case, there is no guarantee that the return of `Aws::S3::Client#get_object` is the same as the stubbed one.

-Even if we compare and be sure that it is correct, if the API or method change their response, the test would be stuck with the stub response and it could be noticed only in production!
+Even if we compare and we are sure that it is correct, if the API or method change their response, the test would be stuck with the stubbed response and this could be noticed only in production!

-## Why I liked the approach of Aws::ClientStubs
+## Why I like the approach of Aws::ClientStubs

-When we are using a client of an external API and it has a test class/helper, we believe that we can trust on its stubbed responses.
+When we use a client of an external API and it has a test class/helper, we believe that we can trust on its stubbed responses.

 If the API response changes, we expect that the new version of the gem updates also the response of the `ClientStub`.